 We could hardly put together a list of the best yoga podcasts without mentioning Yoga Girl Daily.
 It’s certainly one of the most popular podcasts on yoga out there, and for good reason; it is hosted by Rachel Brathen.

 If you’re someone who likes to keep up to date with the yoga community, you’ll know that Brathen is the most Internet-famous yoga teacher in existence.
 She is also the bestselling author of ‘Yoga Girl’, a book covering the adventure that yoga has taken her on so far, and founder of the online brand and community of the same name.

-As mentioned in our list of the best yoga Instagram accounts, Brathen has accumulated 2.1m followers on the platform as of July 2020, and her account is arguably the most influential within the yoga niche.
+Brathen has also accumulated 2.1m Instagram followers on the platform as of January 2023, and her account is arguably the most influential within the yoga niche.

 After all, she did make it onto the Forbes ‘Top Influencers of 2017’ list within the fitness category, which is impressive to say the least!

 The Yoga Girl Daily podcast covers everything from mindfulness, astrology, and current world issues, all the way to the physical practice of yoga.

 This is likely due to the fact that the podcasts are released on a daily basis, which is also great to know if you want something relevant and fresh to tune into during your morning yoga routine!